Osaka's jogging guide: saving lost tourists as a daily exercise

 For a second, I thought I was about to be coerced into a new life of cycling and tight shorts.
 Luckily that wasn't the case.
-I don't need to start prepping for a Tour de France just yet.
+I don't need to start prepping for a Tour de France (a Tour de Osaka?) just yet.

 I'd just met the Free Osaka Jogging Guide.

-On his regular jogs around central and south Osaka, if he sees someone looking lost or confused he'll stop and help.
+On his regular jogs around central and south Osaka, if he sees someone looking lost or confused he'll stop and try to help them.
 And that means anyone - even out-of-towners.
 Explaining the mysteries of Tsutenkaku to day-trippers from Tokyo is all in his stride.

-Yoshimi-san's regular haunts include Tennoji, Abeno, Shinsekai and Nipponbashi.
+Yoshimi-san's regular haunts include the Tennoji, Abeno, Shinsekai and Nipponbashi areas of central Osaka.
 From his frequent Facebook updates, you can sense his particular love of the panoramic view from the toilets in Abeno Harukas.
 I'd never have thought of that as a 'must see'...

 We met at Osaka Tenmangu shrine, after the Autumn Thinking Festival.
-I didn't look lost at the time, but he noticed my 'not-Japanese-ness' and was curious how I'd discovered the festival. (the same way I find everything here - on Osaka Info.)
+I didn't look lost at the time, but he noticed my 'not-Japanese-ness' (read: my light hair and vampire skin) and was curious how I'd found out about the festival.

 Long-time followers of my blog and Twitter account will know jogging isn't my thing.
+I don't run unless it's in the general direction of food.
 Even so, I was intrigued by Yoshimi-san's unusual approach to being a tour guide.

 Here is a man who literally goes out of his way to help visitors.
 Actively seeking out those who need him, by taking to the streets they're most likely to be on.
 And then leading them to the place they're actually looking for.
-Regardless of how far away that is or how long it takes.
+Regardless of how far away that is, or how long it takes to get them there.